cidgoh/SchemaBLAST/README.md

 SchemaBLAST is a Python utility designed for extracting, indexing, and auditing data schemas.

-It allows researchers to "probe" new datasets against established standards (such as OCA or LinkML) using alignment reports to identify:
+It allows researchers to probe new datasets against established standards (such as OCA or LinkML) to identify:

--   Attribute overlap\
+-   Attribute overlap
--   Schema similarity\
+-   Schema similarity
 -   Critical data gaps

 ------------------------------------------------------------------------